 If you would like more information on Congressional Internships—please contact my office.

-To apply, please email a resume, cover letter, and two letters of recommendation to my intern coordinator, Taylor Huhn: firstname.lastname@example.org
+To apply, please email a resume and cover letter to my intern coordinator, Maddie Jurden: firstname.lastname@example.org